platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 ## Software development templates

-Despite the many benefits of good research software engineering techniques, the multitude and the complexity of some of the techniques and tools unarguably put a significant burden on the modeller.
+Despite the many benefits of good research software engineering techniques, the multitude and the complexity of some of the techniques and tools put a burden on the modeller.
-Not only does it require time to get used to them, the rapid technological development makes it difficult to stay up-to-date.
+Not only does it require acquiring new knowledge, the rapid technological development makes it also difficult to stay up-to-date.
 The diverse skill sets of researchers and time constraints further complicates the situation [@Wilson2016].

 <!--Consequently, software often becomes obsolete, challenging to maintain, and prone to errors. -->

-New modelling software projects can be derived from templates that already provision these techniques [@Pirogov2024;@Sommer2024] from the start of a project.
-Cruft[^cruft] and cookietemple[^cookietemple] keep things up to date behind the scene. @Sommer2024 provide a fork- and cruft-based methodology for modelling ecosystems: they provide a standardized setup for post-processing routines, plugins, etc., implementing many of the techniques and tools mentionend in this manuscript.
+New modelling software projects can be derived from templates that already provision these techniques from the start of a project [@Pirogov2024].
+Cruft[^cruft] and cookietemple[^cookietemple] keep things up to date behind the scene. @Sommer2024, e.g., provide a fork- and cruft-based methodology for modelling ecosystems: they provide a standardized setup for post-processing routines, plugins, etc., implementing many of the techniques and tools mentionend in this manuscript.

 [^cruft]: https://cruft.github.io/cruft
 [^cookietemple]: https://github.com/cookiejar/cookietemple